-On the 30th June 2023, 2082 (2022 comparative figure:1905) staff employed in the University are included in the Report.
-Of those employed there were 952 males (45.7%) and 1129 (54.3%) females (2022 comparative figures: 882 men who made up 46.3% of the staff population and 1023 women who made up 53.7% of the population).
-Before commenting on the findings of the Report, it should be noted that the University, similar to all other Third Level Institutions in Ireland, has common pay scales for all staff grades regardless of gender.
+On the 30th June 2022, there were 1905 staff employed in the University who are included in the Report.
+Of those employed there were 882 men who made up 46.3% of the staff population and 1023 women who made up 53.7% of the population.
+Before commenting on the findings of the Report, it should be noted that the University, similar to all other Third Level Institutions in Ireland, has common pay scales for all staff regardless of gender for the grade.